-We previously looked at the main type of communications bus used on modern cars, but why do we need one at all?
-What has changed during automotive evolution that makes a communications bus inevitable?
+In the previous article, we looked at the primary type of communications bus currently used on modern cars, but why do we need one at all?
+Presumably, making communications links between ECU’s makes the vehicle more complicated and more expensive?
+So what has changed during the automotive evolution that makes a communications bus inevitable?

-In 1983 BS-AU7a was released with a whopping 111 wiring combinations serving 127 devices, already more devices than wire colours.
-This sounds like a huge number, but a single modern engine ECU can have more than 130 pins.
-There simply aren’t enough wiring colour combinations in the world for modern vehicles.
-Not helped by there being limited colours the wires sheath can be.
+In 1983 BS-AU7a was released with a whopping 133 wiring combinations serving 127 devices.
+While this might sound like a vast number, a single modern engine ECU can have more than 130 pins.
+Unfortunately, there aren’t enough wiring colour combinations in the world for modern vehicles.
+The number of possible combinations is not helped by the limited colours from which the wires PVC sheath can be manufactured.

 Moving to micro controllers

 Perhaps more critically, cars in 1983 didn’t have a microcontroller except perhaps for some early GTi’s.
-Switches where just switches and Microsoft Windows 3.11 was still another 9 years from launch.
+Switches were just switches, and Microsoft Windows 3.11 was still another nine years from launch.

-Fast forward some 30+ years, and there are microprocessors everywhere and I don’t just mean in the car.
-Copper telephones were replaced with handheld wireless devices, each with more processing power than the moon missions.
-Fridges can go ‘online’ and my washing machine can send me an email when the cycle is finished.
+Fast forward some 30+ years, and there are microprocessors everywhere, and I don’t just mean in the car.
+Wireless technologies have now replaced copper telephone lines.
+Handheld devices have replaced bakelite rotary dial telephones with more processing power than the first NASA moon missions.
+As a result of these developments, fridges can go online, and my washing machine can email me when the washing cycle has been completed.

 The automotive sector has gone a similar way.
-The infotainment system on the Freelander2 consists of 3 core devices each containing multiple microcontrollers.
-The Freelander2 is a relatively unsophisticated system compared to a 2020 Range Rover.
-At their most basic cars are an incredibly complex way of moving computers around.
+The infotainment system on the Freelander2 consists of 3 core devices, each containing multiple microcontrollers.
+Compared to a 2020 Range Rover, the Freelander2 is relatively unsophisticated, having fewer ECU’s and fancy features.
+At their most basic, modern cars are an incredibly complex way of moving computers around.
 I was once told that wiring directly would add a half tonne to a modern car.
 Just in the copper wire!

 The communication bus replaces these wires with digital messages to reduce complexity and weight.